2022 Alumni Award Winners

 As they educate and mentor students, touch the lives of patients and work tirelessly in their professions and communities, the Des Moines University Alumni of the Year inspire others to aspire.
-Alumni of the Year honorees are selected by the DMU Alumni Association Board of Directors and past recipients of this prestigious award.
+Alumni of the Year honorees are selected by the DMU Alumni Association Board of Directors and University leadership.

-Recipients of the awards must be a member in good standing of their respective professional state or national organization and the DMU Alumni Association; demonstrate excellent service to DMU, its students and his/her profession; and demonstrate a record of service to his/her community on a local, state and/or national level.
+Recipients of the awards must be a member in good standing of their respective professional state or national organization and the DMU Alumni Association; demonstrate excellent service to DMU, its students and their profession; and demonstrate a record of service to their community on a local, state and/or national level.

-College of Podiatric Medicine and Surgery: Jill Frerichs, D.P.M.’01, FACFAS
+College of Podiatric Medicine and Surgery: Robert Greenhagen, D.P.M.’08